carbon-language/carbon-lang/lld/COFF/README.md

 Performance
 -----------

-Currently it's able to self-host on the Windows platform.
-It takes 1.2 seconds to self-host on my Xeon 2580 machine, while the existing Atom-based linker takes 5 seconds to self-host.
+It's generally 2x faster than MSVC link.exe.
+It takes 3.5 seconds to self-host on my Xeon 2580 machine.
+MSVC linker takes 7.0 seconds to link the same executable.
+The resulting output is 65MB.
+The old LLD is buggy that it produces 120MB executable for some reason, and it takes 30 seconds to do that.

 We believe the performance difference comes from simplification and optimizations we made to the new port.
 Notable differences are listed below.

 * Reduced number of relocation table reads

-  In the existing design, relocation tables are read from beginning to construct graphs because they consist of graph edges.
+  In the old design, relocation tables are read from beginning to construct graphs because they consist of graph edges.
 In the new design, they are not read until we actually apply relocations.